wisemuffin/nsw_doe_data_case_study/README.md

 ## Submitting your work - If you all your work is contained in this codespace

-TBC
+Make sure all you work is committed and pushed to your coppied repo.

+Make sure the repo is public and send us the link to your repo.

 ## Submitting your work - If you did your analysis outside of the codespace

-If you used tools like powerpoint or powerbi or any other tool outside of the codespace you will need to submit your work via a pull request.

-Simply drag any external files into the **./analysis/** folder and commit them to your branch.
-Then create a pull request and we will review your work.
+Simply drag any external files into the **./analysis/** folder and commit them to your repo.
+If you have any issues then feel free to attach the files and send to us.

+Make sure all you work is committed and pushed to your coppied repo.

+Make sure the repo is public and send us the link to your repo.

 # Tools included